-2. To balance the volume of wood harvesting with actual wood growth in the forest, thus ensuring a socially important factor such as regular employment.

-3. Other actions contributing to the achievement of the above goals.
+To balance the volume of wood harvesting with actual wood growth in the forest, thus ensuring sustainable forest management practices and a socially important factor such as regular employment.
+Other actions contributing to the achievement of the above goals.

 c) Wood sales